-Volume mixing ratio: number of molecules of a particular species per unit volume divided by the total number of molecules in the air per unit volume Mass Mixing ratio: mass density of a particular species divided by the total mass density of the air.
-Gravity Gravity is a critical variable in understanding planetary atmospheres because the atmosphere is held to the planet by gravity and compressed under its own weight due to gravity.
+Gravity Gravity is a critical variable in understanding planetary atmospheres because the atmosphere is held onto the planet by gravity and compressed under its own weight due to gravity.
 The larger the gravitational acceleration the more compressed the atmosphere.
 Small objects with small gravitational acceleration cannot hold onto atmospheres unless the atmospheres are very cold and not very energetic.
 Otherwise the molecules in the atmospheres will fly off into space.
-The reason why the D/H ratio on Mars is so high compared to Earth may be that a large number of hydrogen atoms have flown into space over the lifetime of Mars.
+ASIDE: The reason why the D/H ratio on Mars is so high compared to Earth is thought to be the fact that a large number of hydrogen atoms have flown into space over the lifetime of Mars.
+The MAVEN mission will measure what is happening right now.
 On the other hand, very cold atmospheres may simply condense out into liquid or solids into the surface leaving very few molecules in the gas phase as dictated by the Classius-Clapeyron equation.
 This equation defines the vapor pressure of a gas in equilibrium over a surface of that same molecule in either the liquid or solid condensed phase.
+It defines 100% relative humidity on Earth.
 The thin atmospheres of Mars and Neptune's large moon Triton and probably Pluto are in vapor pressure equilibrium with ice on their surfaces with their atmospheric pressures depending in large part on the temperature of the ice on the surface.
 We will discuss the Classius-Clapeyron equation in far more detail when we discuss humidity and water vapor in Earth's atmosphere.

-Pressure, density & temperature for US Standard Atmosphere, from Salby The vertical structure of the atmosphere.
+Pressure, density & temperature for US Standard Atmosphere, from Salby The vertical pressure structure of the atmosphere.